 USR was one of the first companies to offer high-speed dialup modems.
 The Courier modem brand, first introduced in 1983, was just one of the company’s many products designed to connect people to the Internet and each other.
 It is the Courier, and the USR Sportster™ modem, that made USR modems the modem of choice for the Internet revolution.

 Throughout the years, the Courier brand of modems has seen many changes, including the addition of such features as full duplex communications, error correction, adaptive speed leveling, and many other, now common features.
 In addition, the Courier 1200 operated at 1,200 bits per second.
 Today’s Courier operates at 56,000 bits per second, an increase of almost fifty times.

-The USR3453 Courier 56K Business Modem remains the gold standard among modems for its world-class performance, reliability, and features.
+The USR5686G-PRO Courier Lite 56K Business Modem remains is the best-in-class among modems for its performance, reliability, and features in mission-critical applicatoins.
 Click “Why Buy Courier?” to learn more.